andrewfryzel/MontageExtension/README.md

 ### **Step 1**

-Clone the remote repository on gitlab (repository located below, also included are the clone commands to be run with git): https://capstone-cs.eng.utah.edu/montage/montage-project
+Clone the remote repository on gitlab (repository located below, also included are the clone commands to be run with git) or download the MontageExtenstion.zip and extract the files: https://capstone-cs.eng.utah.edu/montage/montage-project

 SSH Clone: